paskal/bitrix.infra/Readme.md

 ## Certificate renewal

-At this moment, DNS verification of a wildcard certificate is not yet set up.
+At this moment, DNS verification of a wildcard certificate is set up automatically trough [Yandex PDD](https://yandex.com/dev/connect/directory/api/concepts/domains/dns-records-via-pdd.html).

-To renew the certificate, run the following command and follow the interactive prompt:
+To renew the certificate manually, run the following command and follow the interactive prompt:

 ```shell
 docker-compose run --rm --entrypoint "\